 Have you ever scrolled through Instagram and saw a famous celebrity or your old classmates either sharing their pictures on holidays, getting a dream job or buying something expensive and then you might be thinking “wow, their life is perfect.
 I wish mine was like that.”
 Well good news for you, their life is not perfect behind the scenes.

-- If You Feel Like Giving Up Or Failing, Read This.
+- If You Feel Like Giving Up, Read This Before You Regret

 13. Write down something good (at least one good thing) that happened during your day